Holence/Chess/README.md

 - Single Player Mode (Simulate White & Black)
 - Multiplayer Mode (Local Network)
   - Host Server
-    - to host a server to play with remote friend, you must have a public ip address which can forward port `11451`
+    - to host a server to play with remote friend, you must have a public ip address which can forward port `11451`(Normal Chess)/`11452`(RTS Mode)
     - or use [Taiscale](https://tailscale.com/) to build and share a virtual local network with your remote friend
   - Join Server
   - Chat while playing